Frequently Asked Questions about the Application Forms

 Where do I send the PreK application?

-Most PreK programs in Addison County have asked families to return their PreK applications directly to the program along with other program PreK enrollment paperwork.
+Most PreK programs ask families to return their PreK applications directly to the program along with other paperwork.
 The PreK program can process the documents and will send them to the school district in a packet with other families' forms.
 In some cases, families may directly mail, fax, or drop off application forms to the school system.
 Due to confidentiality concerns, we prefer that families and programs do not email the forms.

 Mailing addresses and fax numbers for each school district follow.